-First, we emphasize the fact that that the Bible nowhere portrays sexuality in itself as sinful or dirty.
+First, we emphasize the fact that the Bible nowhere portrays sexuality itself as sinful or dirty.
 We have no reason to feel guilty about our sexual drives.
 Such urges are normal and God-planned.
-God created male and female, along with their capacities, drives, and needs for important purposes.
+God created male and female, along with their capacities, drives, and needs.

-Masturbation, almost always associated with lustful fantasies and pornography, is not an appropriate way to relieve sexual tension.
-It is always a self-serving act that shows no concern for others.
-Besides, God has provided the male with natural relief of sexual pressure.
+Masturbation, often associated with lustful fantasies and pornography, is not an appropriate way to relieve sexual tension.
+It is by nature a self-serving act that shows no concern for others.
+God has provided the male with natural relief of sexual pressure.
 These are “wet dreams,” sleeping dreams of a sexual nature accompanied by seminal emissions, or ejaculations.
-Therefore, masturbation is not a necessary means of relieving sexual tension.
+Because of the God-designed natural means of relieving sexual tension, masturbation is unnecessary.

 For those who wish to be sexually chaste, here are some practical suggestions on how to deal with sexual desire in non-sinful ways:

 1. Appreciate reality.
 Grateful acceptance of your sexual nature and its purposes is key.
 Instead of trying to get rid of sexual desire, offer it to God.
 Thank Him for what it means for your future.
 Do not deny that you have sexual feelings or try to repress them.
 Instead, in the strength of God, treasure up your power until He leads you in His time to your lifelong mate.
 In the meantime, redirect your sexual energies into useful service for the Lord.

 2. Cultivate a mindset of pleasing and honoring God even with your imagination and self-discipline.
 So much of today’s media overemphasize sexuality and promote instant gratification as an ideal, making self-control a much-needed virtue.
 Strengthen your discipline by staying close to God, clothed in His spiritual armor, and trusting your Savior to battle for you.